manaakiwhenua/camtrapmz-data-analysis-gui/README.md

 4. Fallback regex (e.g., finds “cam12” in the text)

 If all methods fail, the Analyzer will **warn you before continuing**.

 ---

+## 🪟 Download for Windows (End Users)

+- Download **`CamTrapNZAnalyzer.exe`** from the project’s Releases page.
+- Place it anywhere (Desktop or Documents).
+- Double-click to open — **no installation required**.

+### System Requirements
+- Windows 10 or 11
+- No admin rights or Python installation needed

+### First Run
+SmartScreen may warn about an unknown publisher:
+→ Click “More info” → “Run anyway” (app runs fully offline).

+### Update or Remove
+- To update: download and replace the `.exe` file
+- To remove: delete the `.exe` and any exported results

+---